nguyenthang98/openstack-guide/README.md

 ##### Setting up persistent network and ssh authentication
 (networking script)
 ##### Security
 You can chose any password you want.
-But i recommend you generate them using a tool such as [pwgen](https://sourceforge.net/projects/pwgen/)  or running the following command `openssl rand -hex 10`
+But i recommend you generate them using a tool such as [pwgen](https://sourceforge.net/projects/pwgen/)  or running the following command `openssl rand -hex 10` (*Note: Replace 10 by password length which comfort to you*);
 |Variable|Description|
 |--|--|
 |`ADMIN_PASS` | Password of user  `admin` |